bethan-mallabar-rimmer/CRC_IRM/README.md

   11. Results of steps 9 and 10 concurred that a 6-variable integrated risk model performed best in the training cohort.
 Evaluate this model in the testing cohort.</p>

 Abbreviations: AIC, Akaike information criterion, CRC = colorectal cancer, ROCAUC = receiver operating characteristic area under the curve</p>

+Please note the code to generate a polygenic risk score in this pipeline is no longer working after the rbgen package disappeared from the internet.
+New code for this can be found at: https://github.com/hdg204/GRS-Nexus - please contact the author of this repository with any questions.</p>

 The **find_read_codes** folder contains an R function which takes read codes as input and returns similar read codes.</p>